HallaSurvivor/Blog/_posts/2022-07-11-homotopy-of-homotopies.md

 Also, in the [previous post][7] we gave a second definition of
 $\infty$-category, based on [quasicategories][8]!
-These have some pros and some cons compared to the simplical category approach, but we now have _three different definitions_ for "homotopy theory" floating around.
+These have some pros and some cons compared to the simplicial category approach, but we now have _three different definitions_ for "homotopy theory" floating around.
 Is there any way to get our way out of this situation?